nerfstudio-project/viser/docs/source/examples/22_games.rst

 ==========================================

-Some two-player games implemented using scene click evens in viser.
+Some two-player games implemented using scene click events.